-The American Rescue Plan Act (ARPA), signed into law by President Biden on March 11, 2021, provided \$350 billion in Coronavirus State and Local Fiscal Recovery Funds (SLFRF) to state, local, territorial and Tribal governments.
+The American Rescue Plan Act (ARPA), signed into law by President Biden on March 11, 2021, provided \$350 billion in Coronavirus State and Local Fiscal Recovery Funds to state, local, territorial and Tribal governments.
 Water and sewer infrastructure investments marked one of the six ways that funds could be used to promote COVID-19 recovery and to address climate change impacts.
-Guidance from the U.S. Department of the Treasury identified wastewater infrastructure projects as eligible if they met the U.S. Environmental Protection Agency's Clean Water State Revolving Fund (CWSRF) eligibility criteria.
+The U.S. Department of Treasury's ARPA Interim Final Rule, issued on May 10, 2021, identified wastewater infrastructure projects as eligible if they met the U.S. Environmental Protection Agency's Clean Water State Revolving Fund (CWSRF) eligibility criteria.